VibroSim/VibroSim_Simulator/README.txt

 ---------------
 Error from Matlab: Undefined function or variable 'InitializeVibroSimScript'.
    * This means VibroSim_COMSOL is not accessible from MATLAB.
-One way to make it accessible is to install the VibroSim_COMSOL.mtlbx as a MATLAB add-on.
+One way to make it accessible is to install the VibroSim_COMSOL.mltbx as a MATLAB add-on.
 Another way is to set the MATLABPATH environment variable to the VibroSim_COMSOL m_files subfolder.